top of page

 Who we work with

-We provide our services where clients, patients, students, and families, working across Health, Education and Social Care settings throughout the South-West Area of the UK.We provide different services to residential homes, charities, private clients (individuals/families), mainstream and special schools, independent schools, community groups and different facilities that benefit from funding offered from a wide range of sources.
+We provide different services to residential homes, charities, private clients (individuals/families), mainstream and special schools, independent schools, community groups and different facilities that benefit from funding offered from a wide range of sources.

-Our team is especially experienced in reaching those who are isolated or withdrawn and are finding interpersonal contact and communication difficult.
+Our team is experienced in reaching those who are isolated or withdrawn and are finding interpersonal contact and communication difficult.

 Musical Instruments for Therapy and Healing